 On this page, you will find information and answers to frequently asked questions related to COVID-19 for all Stanford employees.
 For additional information specific to faculty/instructors and researchers/research administrators, please go to their respective pages.

 - University-sponsored travel is restricted.
 Employees arriving from travel of more than 150 miles away from Santa Clara County or San Mateo County can return to the Stanford main campus or Stanford Redwood City campus after receiving a negative COVID-19 test 5 or more days after their arrival back (or after 10 days without a COVID-19 test).
 SLAC employees may have different policies.

 - Stanford is following a phased recovery of university operations.
 We are currently in Stage 2 of the restart process.
 Learn more about Cardinal Recovery.

 - Research and some other essential in-person campus activities are operating on-site.
 Guidance for researchers is available.
-Otherwise, faculty, staff, postdocs and students who can work remotely are asked to continue doing so through March 31.
+Otherwise, faculty, staff, postdocs and students who can work remotely are asked to continue doing so until school/unit leaders determine that return to on-site work is needed.
 Work Anywhere offers resources.

 - Health Check to self-report health status is required on a daily basis for students on campus and for employees and postdocs working in-person at a Stanford facility.
 Training on COVID-19 hygiene is required before returning to work at a campus location for the first time.
 Employees must contact their school/unit leader to receive authorization via the On-site Reporting Management System.

-- Starting January 4 through the winter quarter, surveillance testing will be required for faculty, staff, and postdocs who are approved to work on-site.
+- Starting January 4, 2021, surveillance testing is required for faculty, staff, and postdocs who are approved to work on-site.
 Dashboards provide aggregated results for the Stanford community.